Modules

 Notes

-object containing the generated action rules.
+This method returns the Output object containing the generated action rules.

 Source code in src/action_rules/action_rules.py